canyoldas0/TouchlessQuiz/README.md

 This is a quiz game only with the true and false answers.
 Players answer the questions by tilting their heads either to left or right.

-## Note: This project was made in earlier stage of my iOS career.
+## Note: This project was my very first project my iOS learning process.
 It will be refactored!